suryan-s/GridNLP/README.md

 ## Introduction

 GridNLP is an intelligent chatbot designed to assist users in the field of Substation Asset Maintenance.
 Leveraging natural language processing (NLP), it answers user queries related to maintenance tasks, including test procedures, acceptable limits, issue resolution, safety guidelines, and equipment recommendations.
 The chatbot aims to provide accurate, detailed, and informative responses to enhance the maintenance processes within the substation industry.
+The Project was build using Flutter for Mobile app development and FastAPI for python backend development.
+The models were created using pytorch and basic concepts of NLP.
+Intentation vs tag matching with cosine similarity have been added for better responses.

 ## Features